Stringer86/Q2-Travel-Project/README.md

 ## Wanderlust

-Wanderlust enables users to research possible vacation areas by country or city name and save these locations for later reference.
+Wanderlust is inspired by the desire to travel.
+It enables users to research possible vacation areas by country or city name and save these locations for reference.

 ##Built With: